offchristianamr/MF64-Ableton-Script/README.md

-# MF64 - Ableton Control Surface Script
+# MF64 - Ableton Control Surface Script (Live 10.0.6)
 DJ Techtool's Midi Fighter 64 control surface script updated for use in Live 10.0.6 by offchristianamr

 -----